getting-things-gnome/gtg/README.md

 ```

 liblarch may be harder to come by until distributions package the python3 version of it, alongside GTG 0.6+ itself.
-You can get it meanwhile via PIP (commonly provided by `python3-pip` package):
+You can get it in the meanwhile via PIP (commonly provided by `python3-pip` package):

 ```sh
 pip3 install --user -e git+https://github.com/getting-things-gnome/liblarch.git#egg=liblarch